 Sadly not every stage burns that bright.
 There are special stages where you encounter Embr’s rivals.
 These usually consist of a puzzle-like obstacle course or boss fights.
 Your tools become even more limited, and the game takes on a different playstyle, but not a complimentary one.

 The janky and goofy physics are usually fun and oftentimes hilarious.
-Accidentally slamming a big screen tv sideways into a doorway, or falling on top of a client, killing them in the process are both giggle-worthy.
+Accidentally slamming a big screen tv sideways into a doorway, or falling on top of a client, killing them in the process is both giggle-worthy.
 In competitor stages, however, everything just feels clunky and frustrating.

 There was one stage where I had to dodge tons of lasers and push a button multiple times.
 Well, as part of the scripted sequence a giant fan would blow me backward and start the next part of the fight when I pushed the button